polettix/App-Easer/README.md

 the specific setup for each command.
 As such, they will be rarely set at the higher `configuration` level and the whole `configuration` section can normally be left out of an application's definition.

+Last, option `help-on-stderr` allows printing the two stock helper commands `help` and `commands` on standard error instead of standard output (which is the default).

 ## Commands Specifications